Fair treatment for disabled people

 Taking your complaint to the UN

-We’ve created a guide that helps you go through that process.
+This guide helps you through that process.

 Help for public sector agencies